We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Hay fever, allergic rhinitis, or seasonal allergies — numerous drugs, both prescription and over the counter, are made to help combat these cold-like symptoms.
+Hay fever, allergic rhinitis, or seasonal allergies — numerous drugs, both prescription and OTC, are made to help combat these cold-like symptoms.
 But some of these medicines have their own lengthy list of side effects.

 Your allergies are an immune response to an otherwise harmless substance.
 This substance — whether it’s pollen or dust — comes into contact with cells in the mucus membranes of your nose, mouth, throat, lungs, stomach, and intestines.
 In a person with allergies, this ends up triggering the release of histamine.

-Histamine is a protein that causes all of the symptoms you associate with allergies — the sneezing and cold-like symptoms you despise.
+Histamine is a part of the immune system that causes all of the symptoms you associate with allergies — the sneezing and cold-like symptoms you dislike.
 Antihistamines block histamine activity, seeking to stop the allergic reaction.

 Many allergy medications on the shelves of your local drug store work as antihistamines.
 But there are also certain foods and plant extracts that can have similar effects on histamine production.